tatianadrozdova/scheme-exercises/README.md

 4. Procedure PHONE-UNSPELL
    that takes a spelled version of phone number such as "popcorn" and return the real phone number 7672676

+5. Procedure GPI that takes a sentence of grades as its argument and returns the corresponding grade point average